louiz/biboumi/CONTRIBUTING.rst

 can be done with a `gitlab merge request`_, or a `github pull request`_ or just by sending a message into the `XMPP chatroom`_.

+It is suggested that you use gitlab’s merge requests: this will automatically run our continuous integration tests.

+It is also recommended to add some unit or end-to-end tests for the prosposed changes.

 Coding style
 ------------